Biden administration asks Supreme Court to let student debt relief program go forward - KESQ

 About 26 million people had already applied to the program by the time a federal judge froze it on November 10, prompting the government to stop taking applications.
 No debt has been canceled thus far.

+In addition, borrowers who received a Pell Grant can receive up to $20,000 in relief.

+The authority exists under the Higher Education Relief Opportunities for Students Act of 2003, or the HEROES Act, the administration says.
+It argues the law exempts the government from otherwise applicable procedural requirements, including notice-and-comment rulemaking.

-In court papers, Solicitor General Elizabeth Prelogar argued that “because borrowers who default on their student loans face severe financial consequences — including wage garnishment, long-term credit damage, and ineligibility for federal benefits — Congress specifically authorized the Secretary to waive or modify any applicable statutory or regulatory provision as he deems necessary to ensure that borrowers affected by a national emergency are not worse off in relation to their student loans.”
+“Because borrowers who default on their student loans face severe financial consequences — including wage garnishment, long-term credit damage, and ineligibility for federal benefits — Congress specifically authorized the Secretary to waive or modify any applicable statutory or regulatory provision as he deems necessary to ensure that borrowers affected by a national emergency are not worse off in relation to their student loans,” Prelogar wrote in Friday’s filing.

+The dispute at hand is brought by a group of states, led by Nebraska, who argue that the student loan debt relief plan violates the separations of power and the Administrative Procedure Act, a federal law that governs the process by which federal agencies issue regulations.

+A district court held that the states didn’t have the legal right or “standing” to prevail, but the 8th US Circuit Court of Appeals reversed, issuing a nationwide injunction blocking the program.
+It relied on the “irreversible impact” the debt forgiveness action would have and the fact that the collection of student loan payments, as well as accrual of interest on student loans would otherwise be suspended while the legal challenges play out.

 The-CNN-Wire